ang-zeyu/infisearch/docs/src/search_features.md

 # Search Features

-This page is mostly informational, and details some search features that may warrant more explanation:
+This page is mostly *informational*, and explains some search features in more detail:

 ## Ranking Model